LovetheFrogs/Robolab-Sessions/README.md

     4. $(1, 1, 1, 1, 1, 0, 1, 0, 1, 1, 1)$
 5. Analyze the output.
 Does the output of *decode()* match the input of *encode()* before?
 6. Bring up at least two more test cases (one for codes being corrected and one for an uncorrectable code).

+## Assingment 3

+The third assignment will give you a better understanding of simple stack and register machines and how to perform basic arithmetic operations on them.
+For this, we will have a look at the Reverse Polish Notation (RPN) and simulate a stack machine using RPN for the operations.

+### Task 1

+Do some research on register and stack machines and answer the following questions afterwards:

+1. One drawback of stack machines is the need of more memory references.
+For a simple `ADD` operation of two integers, how many times the data cache is referenced?
+Write down the steps for the operation.
+2. For stack machines, we have a very compact object code (instruction set and rules) which fits in 6 bit or less.
+In comparison, register machines need more bits for the same instruction on the arithmetic logic unit (ALU).
+Explain briefly why this is the case and give an average length needed for instructions for register machines.
+3. Explain briefly how register and stack machines handle interrupts and why stack machines may have an advantage here.

+### Task 2

+Make yourself familiar with the Reverse Polish Notation (RPN).

+Transform the following mathematical expressions into RPN.
+Do not pre-calculate sub-expressions, keep the original operands.
+Also, **use only basic arithmetic** here (`ADD`, `SUB`, `MUL`, `DIV`).

+1. $4 * (7 + 8 * 9) - 1$
+2. $(96 - (4 + 44 * (3 - 1) + 7) * 25)$
+3. $(5^3 / (2 + 3)) / 5$

+### Task 3

+Simulate the execution of the following sequences using our [stack specification](https://robolab.inf.tu-dresden.de/autumn/task/stack_machine/).

+1. Transform every instruction and operand into its binary representation beforehand.Set the MSB correctly according to our specification and always end with `STP`.

+2. Execute the following sequence:
+    $001010$
+    $010001$
+    $010001$
+    $010110$
+    $011111$
+    $000100$
+    $011011$
+    $000100$
+    $011001$
+    $000110$
+    $011000$
+    $100010$
+    $110110$
+    $101000$
+    $110101$
+    $010000$

+For each binary word do the following:

+- If it is an operand or character, push it to the stack.
+- If it is an instruction (or character instruction), pop all words needed, executethe instruction, and push the result back to the stack (if there is any).
+- Show the current content of the stack (or write down the string).

+For both sequences, what is the final content on the stack?